HeardLibrary/digital-scholarship/pubs/omeka/index.md

 email-smtp.us-east-1.amazonaws.com
 ```

-You will need this for the Omeka configuration.
+Yours may be different if you are using an availability zone different from `us-east-1`.
+You will need to know this endpoint subdomain name for the Omeka configuration.

 6\.
 While connected to the EC2 by SSH and logged in as the root user, edit the Omeka configuration file: